22 Feb 2023

 The concept is simple: to streamline workflows and help expert networks invest their time in the most productive way.
 This reduces costs and increases quality of service.
 While Inex One started out as an aggregator, it has since evolved into a marketplace.
 This reflects a dual focus on both clients and vendors, as opposed to a one-sided aggregator.
 At the start of 2023, Inex One supports 400+ clients and 25+ expert networks worldwide, seeing steadily growing business volumes.

 Consverge started in 2020 as an expert network aggregator.
-The model differs from Inex One as Consverge’s employees coordinate all the projects.
-Clients communicate with Consverge, who in turn speak with the expert networks.
-The company – founded by an ex-Third Bridge employee – has not gained material traction yet.
+The model differed from Inex One as Consverge’s employees coordinate all the projects.
+Clients communicated with Consverge, who in turn spoke with the expert networks.
+The company – founded by an ex-Third Bridge employee – closed down in July 2024.

 A few regular expert networks have also explored the aggregation model.
-Coleman, Prosapient, Lynk, Right Angle ("ENC) and Mosaic Research all built expert network aggregator software in recent years.
+Coleman, Prosapient, Lynk, Right Angle ("ENC") and Mosaic Research all built expert network aggregator software in recent years.
 Neither product has gained much traction, though.
 Each firm struggled with an inherent conflict of interests: being both marketplace and a vendor undermined other vendors’ trust in them.
 At the start of 2023, both Coleman and Mosaic had canceled their aggregators, to focus on their expert network businesses, while Lynk was laden with operational issues.
+Mid-2024, we learned that also ENC was failing to pay its expert network partners, while mostly serving India- and Russia-based clients.

 To be a successful expert network marketplace/ aggregator, you need vendor-neutrality and traction with users.